-Invitation: We invite you to take part as a 'control' subject in a national research study called the Rare Kidney Disease ('RKD') Registry and Biobank.
+Invitation: We invite you to take part in a national research study called the Rare Kidney Disease ('RKD') Registry and Biobank.
 This study aims to set up a collection of samples and information that can be used to support future research into preventing, diagnosing and treating vasculitis.
-You are being invited because you do not have a diagnosis of vasculitis and are generally in good health.
-It is essential that we include subjects without a diagnosis of vasculitis ('controls') so that we can look for differences that will tell us more about the condition.

 Your decision to take part is entirely voluntary.
 Before you decide whether or not to take part it is important that you understand why we are doing this research, what it will involve for you and what the possible risks and benefits are.
 This process is known as 'informed consent'.
 Please take your time to read this leaflet and to ask questions about anything you are unsure about.
 Feel free to discuss this with others, including your own GP, before deciding.